likvid-bank/likvid-cloudfoundation/README.md

 How to create a landing zone using collie (check [likvid-prod](https://github.com/likvid-bank/likvid-cloudfoundation/tree/main/foundations/likvid-prod))

-How to create a landing zone based on azure landing zone terraform module (check [likvid-prod-alz](https://github.com/likvid-bank/likvid-cloudfoundation/tree/main/foundations/likvid-prod-alz))
+How to create a landing zone with collie based on azure landing zone terraform module (check [likvid-prod-alz](https://github.com/likvid-bank/likvid-cloudfoundation/tree/main/foundations/likvid-prod-alz))